tshepang/blog/content/debate-mike-licona-vs-richard-carrier.md

 -   He was more clear with his arguments.
 -   He was seemingly more prepared (his opponent probably thought he was going to be a walkover).
--   Mike was a bit embarassing at times when mentioning The Passion of Christ, especially the time when he was praising Jesus (I cringed a bit there), and Richard, by the way, ignored references to that movie.
+-   Mike was a bit embarrassing at times when mentioning The Passion of Christ, especially the time when he was praising Jesus (I cringed a bit there), and Richard, by the way, ignored references to that movie.